Lean Six Sigma Yellow Belt Training in Brussels or Luxembourg

 An 2 days introduction workshop to discover how Lean management refers to process optimization and waste elimination; and how Six Sigma projects are connected to quality improvement and client satisfaction.

 - Discover Lean Management principles: how to identify waste in order to design faster and responsive processes

-- Follow-up of DMAIC (Define, Measure, Analyze, Improve & Control) methodology
+- Structure problems resolution according to the DMAIC method (Define, Measure, Analyze, Improve & Control)

 After our 2 day program you will be able to act and think like a certified IASSC Lean Six Sigma Yellow Belt member.